isaacchua0309/tp/docs/AboutUs.md

 [[github](http://github.com/gohlucas)]
 [[portfolio](team/johndoe.md)]

-* Role: Scheduling and Tracking
+* Role: Scheduling and Tracking, Documentation
-* Responsibilities: Scheduling and Tracking, Documentation
+* Responsibilities: In charge of defining, assigning, and tracking project tasks.
+Responsible for the quality of various project documents.

 ### Johnny Doe